nthonybruno/funemploy/README.md

 # funemploy
-A smarter way to job hunt
-[ In the works, project started 7/6. ]
+A smarter way to job hunt.
+(In the works, project started 7/6/2022)